Kanan11/portfolio/README.md

 # React JS Resume Web App CV
 ![ReactJS Resume Website CV](demo.jpg?raw=true "ReactJS Resume Website CV")
 ### <a href="https://cv-kanan.herokuapp.com/">LIVE DEMO</a>
-### If this template has helped you and you'd like to support my work, feel free to [♥️ Sponsor](https://github.com/sponsors/tbakerx) the project

 # Getting Started with Create React App